-I left school at 17 and joined the Royal Navy.
-I made my first attempts at writing fiction during long deployments in warships, though fortunately none of these efforts survive.
+I left school at 17, joined the Royal Navy, and made my first attempts at writing fiction during long deployments in warships.
+Fortunately none of those efforts survive.
 The RN sponsored me to read Geography at St Catharine’s College, Cambridge, an opportunity for which I will always be grateful.
 If my writing has a sense of place then it was born there, at the feet of some inspirational tutors.

 After nearly 11 years in uniform I left to start a career in marketing and, later, general management.
 This too proved incompatible with writing.
 I find I have to inhabit the world I am trying to create, if I am to make it real to readers.
 Large corporations, alas, pay their employees to be grounded in the reality.
 A blistering row with one Chief Executive (though not about writing) gave me the chance to change both lifestyle and career path; I became a freelance consultant and wrote in the gaps between assignments.
 It was another four years before my writing progressed to the point where I was accepted by an agent (the incomparable Ian Drury at Sheil Land) and a further two before my first novel, Saxon’s Bane, appeared in print.
 It reached #1 in Amazon Kindle’s ‘Ghost’ category.

-I now write full time.
-Draca is my second published novel; a third is complete and with my agent, while a fourth is in progress.
+My second novel Draca was released into the retail winter of Covid lockdowns, but was gratifyingly well received.
+My third novel, the first in a historical fantasy series, is complete and on submission by my agent.
+Three more books in the series, provisionally titled Rune Song, are planned or in progress.
 I live in the Chiltern Hills of Buckinghamshire, England, and write in a very comfortable cabin at the bottom of the garden.
-When not crafting words I am an enthusiastic amateur equestrian and a very bad pianist.
+It has no internet, no telephone, and is the most productive place I know.
+I now write full time, and when not crafting words I am an enthusiastic amateur equestrian and a very bad pianist.